- Home

 For more on this, see Chemotherapy and Managing cancer side effects.

-During chemotherapy, you will have a higher risk of getting an infection or bleeding.
-If you have a temperature over 38°C, contact your doctor or go to the emergency department.
+If you are having chemotherapy, you have a higher risk of getting an infection or bleeding.
+If you have a temperature of 38°C or higher, or the “shivers and shakes”, contact your doctor or go to the emergency department immediately.
 Tell your doctor if you feel more tired than usual, or if you bruise or bleed easily.

 Video: What is chemotherapy?